heig-vd-dai-course/heig-vd-dai-course/18-practical-work-3/PRESENTATION.md

 ## Implementation details, concurrency and tips

 The next slides present the implementation details and some tips to manage concurrency.

 You can find mode details in the practical course material on [GitHub][practical-work].

-This is not a concurrency course!
-We will not penalize you if you do not use concurrency perfectly in your application.

-However, we think it is a good opportunity to learn about concurrency and we will be happy to help you if you want to use it.

 ---

 ![bg h:80%](./images/practical-work-3-architecture.png)

----

 ### Concurrency

-TODO: Add details about concurrency (problem and solution)
+In this practical work, you will be facing concurrency issues.
+Concurrency happens when two or more threads access the same shared data at the same time (read and write).

 This is not a concurrency course!
 We will not penalize you if you do not use concurrency in your application.

 However, we think it is a good opportunity to learn about concurrency and we will be happy to help you if you want to use it.

+#### Concurrent Collections

+- To avoid concurrency issues, Java provides a set of **concurrent collections** that can be used to share data between threads.
+- These collections are **thread-safe**, which means that they can be accessed by multiple threads at the same time.
+- You can find all the concurrent collections in the ``java.util.concurrent package``.
+- Other solutions exist to manage concurrency (Futures, Mutex, Semaphores, ...).
+This will be covered in the PCO course.

+#### Concurrent Collections

+Some useful collections are:

+- ``ConcurrentHashMap``
+- ``CopyOnWriteArrayList``
+- ``CopyOnWriteArraySet``
+- ``ConcurrentLinkedDeque``
+- ``ConcurrentLinkedQueue``

+Theses collections might be useful for your practical work.

 ## Find the practical work